 So why was I asked to resign?

 I made some bad decisions in my personal life and people were hurt.
 I had to come to a place of repentance and restoration before God.
 It was like entering the “dark night of the soul.”
-As a result of my actions, I was badly hurt too.
+I was hurt too by the actions and words of people who should have known better.
+The “church” were nowhere to be seen and days were lonely and dark.
 There are always repercussions.
 I lost everything.
 It’s a hard lesson to learn.

-One moment I was international director of Soapbox, the next I was changing towels in public toilets working for Initial Towels at £5.00 an hour.
+One moment I was international director of Soapbox, the next I was changing towels in public toilets working for Initial Towels at £5.00 an hour, delivering pistons for garbage trucks in London and working as a courier for a major delivery company.
 I had no fixed address for a while, so the Baptist Union with whom I had been connected all my Christian ministry, said they could not give me counselling.
-Only one of the original Trustees of Soapbox offered any ongoing friendship and support to help me sort myself out.
+Only one of the original Trustees of Soapbox offered any ongoing friendship and support to help me sort my life out.
 They handled it badly.
 My closest friends and wider family were nowhere to be seen and I was left virtually alone to try to get back on my feet.
 You might say, “Steve, stop complaining.
 You deserved it!”

 There are some things you can’t talk about, even when other people are giving a running commentary on your life.
 As hard as it is, you have to stand back and let them have their say, even when assumptions are made that don’t match the truth.